Frequently asked questions

-With Budget Direct, you have the option of insuring your car for its market value or an agreed value.
+With Budget Direct, you can insure your car for its market value or, in some cases, for an agreed value.

-Market value is the reasonable cost to replace your vehicle with one of the same make, model, age and condition.
-Your car depreciates as it ages – the older it is, the lower its market value.
-To get an idea what your used car is worth, search for it in the Red Book or on car sales websites.
+Market value is the reasonable cost to replace your vehicle with one of the same make, model, age, mileage and overall condition.
+To get an idea of what your car may be worth, search for it in the Red Book or on car sales websites.

-- your car is less than 10 years old
+- your car is less than 10 years old; and

 - the agreed value is within an acceptable range of the market value.

 The value for which your car is covered is shown on your insurance certificate and in your online account.